 - domestic contract (e.g. separation agreement).

-If the pre-2012 pension division process applies, the plan administrator cannot make a payment until the earliest of:
+If the pre-2012 rules apply, the plan administrator cannot make a payment until the earliest of the date when the member:

-- the plan member terminates employment (or membership in the case of multi-employer pension plans);
+- terminates employment (or plan membership in the case of multi-employer pension plans);

 - reaches the normal retirement date under the pension plan;